 Our team has found that most of that is simply untrue.

+Regardless of where you live, there will be some unpleasant rule-breakers who don’t fit the perfect citizen image.
 However, most residents who occupy these parks are typically good, hard-working individuals who simply earn a below-average household income.

 They are proud and committed to the pride of homeownership!